kainiemi/kinect-bits/FloorRemovalSample/README.md

 float dist = (fcp.x * s.X + fcp.y * s.Y + fcp.z * s.Z + fcp.w) / divisor;
 ```

 Note that distance is in meters.
-Floor removal can be done by simply comparing distance to predefined threshold value and discarding depth pixels that are close or opposite side of floor plane.
+Floor removal can be done by simply comparing distance to predefined threshold value and discarding depth pixels that are close or opposite side of the floor plane.